Continuing Education Activity

 Based on sleep macrostructure, sleep can be classified into 2 main stages: non-rapid eye movement (NREM) and rapid eye movement (REM) sleep.
 Typically, as one goes to sleep, the low-voltage fast EEG pattern of wakefulness gradually gives way to slower frequencies, as NREM sleep goes from stage N1 (decrease in alpha) to stage N2 (spindles, K-complexes) to stage N3 (increasing amplitude and regularity of delta rhythm).
 Stage N3 is referred to as slow-wave sleep (SWS).
 SWS is interrupted by periods of rapid eye movement (REM, i.e., active or paradoxical) sleep.
 Polysomnography (PSG) is a multiparametric study that has been traditionally used to assess the architecture of sleep.

 Sleep goes through multiple discrete cycles of NREM and REM sleep through any given night.
-In normal adults, each cycle lasts for about 90 to 120 minutes and there are about 4-5 such cycles that occur during a normal 8 hour night sleep.
+In normal adults, each cycle lasts for about 90 to 120 minutes, and there are about 4 to 5 such cycles that occur during a normal 8 hour night sleep.
 The percentage of NREM sleep is maximum in the first part of the night, while REM sleep predominates in the second half.

 Traditional visual-stage scoring of PSG records has provided valuable descriptions of sleep macro-architectural abnormalities in a variety of sleep disorders.
 However, they do not provide information about the EEG frequency characteristics or rhythmicity that underlie sleep disturbances.
 Further, the underlying assumption in stage scoring algorithms is that sleep is a discontinuous and discretely bounded process, an assumption that has not been supported by recent data.